top of page

 PLI-AncGenome.png

-HUMAN GENETIC EPIDEMIOLOGY AND POPULATION GENOMCS
+HUMAN GENETIC EPIDEMIOLOGY & POPULATION GENOMCS

 GeneticEpidemiology.png

 Since 2015, I have been working increasingly more in the field of genetic epidemiology, in collaboration with researchers in the Department of Biochemistry and Medical Genetics at The University of Manitoba and The Hospital for Sick Children.
-These projects have been focused on identifying genetic loci associated with Autism (X. Liu, UofM) or Type 1 Diabetes (A. Paterson, Sick Kids)
+These projects have been focused on identifying genetic loci associated with Autism (X. Liu, UofM) or Type 1 Diabetes (A. Paterson, Sick Kids).

 bottom of page